 Computational Fluid Dynamics (CFD) is the analysis of fluid flows using numerical solution methods.
-Using CFD, you are able to analyze complex problems involving fluid-fluid, fluid-solid or fluid-gas interaction.
-Engineering fields where CFD analyses are frequently used are for example aerodynamics and hydrodynamics, where quantities such as lift and drag or field properties as pressures and velocities are obtained.
+Using CFD, you are able to analyze complex problems involving fluid-fluid, fluid-solid, or fluid-gas interaction.
+Engineering fields where CFD analyses are frequently used are, for example, aerodynamics and hydrodynamics, where quantities such as lift and drag or field properties such as pressures and velocities are obtained.
 Fluid dynamics is involved with physical laws in the form of partial differential equations.
-Sophisticated CFD solvers transform these laws into algebraical equations and are able to efficiently solve these equations numerically.
+Sophisticated CFD solvers transform these laws into algebraical equations and are able to solve these equations numerically and efficiently.

 WHY DO WE NEED CFD?

 CFD analyses have a great potential to save time in the design process and are, therefore, cheaper and faster compared to conventional testing for data acquisition.
 Furthermore, in real-life tests, a limited number of quantities is measured at a time, while in a CFD analysis, all desired quantities can be measured at once and with a high resolution in space and time.

 HOW DO I START LEARNING HOW TO WORK WITH CFD TOOLS??

 By using the tutorial videos prepared by the skilled CFD engineers in the MR-CFD group, even a normal person with a very small knowledge of CFD and Mechanics would be able to apply and exploit this powerful tool, whether for a professional task or just for simple academic or non-academic projects.

 In the following tutorials, we will build different projects from scratch, meaning that you will learn how to build your desired geometry, how to generate structured or unstructured mesh for it, and finally, how to set up the FLUENT software to acquire the best results.